Who are the Best American Reclining Sofa and Sectional Manufacturers?

 Recliners typically have a frame, metal activating mechanism (manual or power), padding (foam and/or fiber) and the upholstery fabric.

-Frames are usually made from wood, preferably hardwood.
+Frames are usually made from wood.
 This may be solid hardwood, plywood or fiberboard.
 The frames are then reinforced with metal bars (part of the reclining mechanism) and often with steel or wood corner supports as well.

-Recliner frames can be expected to receive far more stress than the frames on stationary (non-motion) sofas and chairs.
+Recliner frames receive far more stress than the frames on stationary (non-motion) sofas and chairs.

 More Leather Information